‘Captain Planet’ Is Coming Home Just In Time For Earth Day

 While ‘Lego Batman’ Is Still Tops, Warner Bros.
 In Talks For New Superman Movie

-- The Slaughters: The mother and son team, The Slaughters, were fond of illegal poaching.
+- The Slaughters: A mother-and-son team, The Slaughters were fond of illegal poaching.

 - Sly Sludge: Sly was usually motivated by get-rich-quick money-making schemes that involved in new ways to get rid of garbage.
 He was voiced by both Martin Sheen and Jim Cummings.